spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-customer-account-management-feature.md

 {% endinfo_block %}

-3. Optional: in order to control the customer account confirmation link sent in the registration confirmation email, use `CustomerConstants::REGISTRATION_CONFIRMATION_TOKEN_URL`.
-Note that the value has to contain the "%s" placeholder the actual customer's token value will be inserted to.
+3. Optional: to control the customer account confirmation link sent in the registration confirmation email, use `CustomerConstants::REGISTRATION_CONFIRMATION_TOKEN_URL`.
+Note that the value must contain the `%s` placeholder the actual customer's token value is inserted to.
 You can set the configuration in the environment config:

 **config/Shared/config_default.php**